davidsayndee/Static-S3-Website/README.md

 # Static-S3-Website Hosting DEMO

-This project demonstrates how to host a static website on Amazon S3 using HTML files.
+This project demonstrates how I hosted a static website on Amazon S3 using HTML files.

 ## Project Purpose
-The goal is to gain hands-on experience with AWS S3 static website hosting by uploading an `index.html` and `error.html` page.
+The goal is to gain demostrate my hands-on experience with AWS S3 static website hosting by uploading an `index.html` and `error.html` page.

-## What You’ll Learn
+## What this skill demostrates
 - S3 bucket setup
 - Static website hosting
 - Setting permissions and public access
-- Using Git to manage your project
+- Using Git to manage my project

 ## Files Included
 - `index.html`